 Despite the above-listed grounds for refusal, the Information Officer of the RAF must grant a request for access to a record of the RAF if, the disclosure thereof would reveal evidence of a substantial contravention of, or failure to comply with the law; or an imminent and serious public safety or environmental risk; and the public interest in the disclosure of the record, outweighs the harm contemplated under the grounds for refusal.

 If access is requested to a record that contains information about third party, RAF is obliged to attempt to contact the third party to inform him/her/it of the request.
-This affords the third party the opportunity of responding by either consenting to the access or by providing reasons why the access should be denied.

 1. The Fund shall bear the reasonable costs of the HPCSA.